polyphony-chat/docs/docs/Overviews/core.md

 technologies, like asymmetric encryption, public key infrastructure, public key certificates, digital signatures, JSON over REST and other, already well established technologies like WebSockets.

-polyproto should be easy - both for developers and for end users, who, ideally, should never have to notice any of the technical stuff going on in the background.
+polyproto should be effortless - both for developers and for end users, who, ideally, should never have to notice any of the technical stuff going on in the background.